The Association of Indoor Play (AIP) is the leading trade association for the indoor play sector in the United Kingdom.

-We are Members of UK Hospitality, with whom we act to advise on government legislation for indoor play, are accredited with Visit England/Visit Britain “Go to Go” scheme and are Members of IAPPA The Global Association for the Attractions Industry.
+AIP are Members of UK Hospitality, with whom we act to advise on government legislation for indoor play, we are accredited with Visit England/Visit Britain “Good to Go” scheme and are Members of IAPPA - The Global Association for the Attractions Industry.

 The overriding aims of the Association are: